This content is intended for the public covered by the exceptions of the Charter of the French language and its regulations.

 Holding both a bachelor’s degree in industrial relations and a certificate in public relations from the Université de Montréal, Patrice Attanasio is a seasoned manager with a multidisciplinary skill set and more than 25 years’ experience in communication and marketing.
 After stints at prominent communications agencies, he today heads his own firm specializing in the development and implementation of communication plans, brand awareness strategies and sponsorship programs.
 Recognized as a developer of innovative, creative, discipline-spanning and results-focused solutions, he has many accomplishments in strategic planning, advertising and public relations, partnership evaluation, management and activation and relational and event marketing.

-Over the course of his career, Mr. Attanasio has been the recipient of two CRÉA awards from Infopresse, four Coq d’or awards from the Publicité-Club de Montréal and two Excellence awards from the Société québécoise des professionnels en relations publiques (SQPRP), on whose board of directors he now holds a seat.
-Over the years, he has sat on the boards of directors of several NPOs, including La Vitrine culturelle de Montréal, the Orchestre symphonique de Longueuil and the Fondation En Cœur for children with heart disease.
+Over the course of his career, Mr. Attanasio has been the recipient of two CRÉA awards from Infopresse, four Coq d’or awards from the Publicité-Club de Montréal and two Excellence awards from the Société québécoise des professionnels en relations publiques (SQPRP), on whose board of directors he now sits.
+He also holds seats on the board of directors of Esplanade Québec and CINARS, as he has on the boards of several other NPOs over the years, including La Vitrine culturelle de Montréal, the Orchestre symphonique de Longueuil and the Fondation En Cœur for children with heart disease.

 • Lyne Bouchard – Chair of the Governance, Ethics and Communications Committee